synw/django-instant/docs/src/install.rst

 2. Install the websockets server

-An installer is available for Linux only:
+An installer is available for Linux and Darwin:

 .. highlight:: bash